 She is an avid ski tourer and lover of all things Alpine, dividing her time between summers in the UK and winters in the French Alps.
 In the UK she primarily works as a Mountain Leader with adult and youth groups.
 Cat is also a Wilderness Emergency Medical Technician and a Level 3 Canoe and Kayak coach.
 Cat is currently working towards her Winter Mountain Leader and International Mountain Leader qualifications.

 Wales is home for Cat and her spare time is usually spent running up a mountain or on the water exploring the many hidden gems Wales offers.

 Tom was born and grew up in North Wales, and now splits time between working and playing in the Wales he loves as well as overseas destinations for furthering experience and skills.
 If he’s not in North Wales, you may find him in alpine terrain in Europe or the Greater Ranges in Asia!
 The fact he has visited 80 countries now and worked in over 30 of them, belies his age.
 Tom qualified as a Mountain Leader, age 18, and has worked with diverse groups and individuals in the mountains for 10 years now.

-Now Tom holds the Winter Mountain Leader, International Mountain Leader and Rock Climbing Instructor qualifications.
-He is also working towards a Mountaineering and Climbing Instructor qualification and regularly works to train and assess others on the Mountain Leader scheme.
+Now Tom holds the Mountaineering and Climbing Instructor qualification, Winter Mountain Leader, International Mountain Leader and Rock Climbing Instructor qualifications.
+He is also working towards his Winter Mountaineering and Climbing Instructor qualification and regularly works to train and assess others on the Mountain Leader scheme.